 * Position as a Word Processing Secretary that will utilize my computer knowledge, strong people skills, organizational abilities, and business experience.

-Over 95% of current resumes include a summary section, which may be entitled:
+More than 95% of current resumes include a summary section, which may be entitled:

 If written properly, this section is a job seeker's greatest tool.
 This section must motivate the employer to read the rest of your resume.
 Include a three or four-line summary of your salient skills and qualifications for the position you seek.

-a) The types of challenges
+a) The types

 Ideally, your work history will demonstrate that you are a creative problem-solver who enhances your firm's bottom line.
 Whenever possible, quantify your achievements.
 If you were a hiring manager, which of the following entries would you find more impressive?

-a) Developed a new
+a new seasoning product

-ISP that reduced corporate online costs by 15%.
+a new ISP that reduced corporate online costs by 15%.

-activities, ensuring that employees were paid on time.
+with payroll activities to ensure that employees were paid on time.

-for a new student government group.
+25 members for a new student government group.